 The first thing I always do when videotaping is see if I can open up the blinds and curtains and let the sun shine in.
 I also use simple home light fixtures to supplement that natural light.
 You can achieve very professional looking lighting this way, you just need to know a few tips about how to place the lights relative to your subject.

 Now you may have heard that you should do the exact opposite of what I just said.
 Lots of video production advice will tell you to block out all the window light and set up your own lights.
 Well, if you want to spend a lot of time lighting every inch of your scene that indeed, that is the way to go.
 However, that is really time consuming and takes lots of professional light fixtures.
 I promise that using natural light works, you just have to know how to do it.

-If you do set up supplemental lights, you don’t need to use fancy lights or professional lights at all.
+If you do set up supplemental lights, you don’t necessarily need to use fancy lights or professional lights.
 (Although they are nice!)
 I often use desk lamps and floor lamps with regular bulbs or compact florescent bulbs.